Know Your Employment Rights As A Veteran

 You are entitled to retain any health insurance plan from your employer upon beginning military duty for up to two years.
 However, you may need to pay substantially higher premiums to retain your health insurance plan.
 Once you return from military duty and are reemployed, your employer must make the employer contributions in your 401(k) (if you had one) that would have been made if you had been employed during the period of military duty.
 If employee contributions are required or permitted under the plan, the employee has a period equal to three times the period of military duty or five years, whichever ends first, to make up the contributions.
 If the employee makes up the contributions, the employer must make up any matching contributions.

-More information about your employment rights as a returning veteran can be found at the Department of Labor website.
+More information about your employment rights as a returning veteran can be found on the Department of Labor website.